zhangzewei/code-wars/codeWars.md

 ```
 ---

-## 题目：Get all array elements except those with specified indexes
+## 题目6：Get all array elements except those with specified indexes
 ### 描述
 ```js
 Extend the array object with a function to return all elements